hydrahamster/community-project-website/content/event/podcast/index.md

 #  postcode: '94305'
 #  country: United States

-summary: Links to twitter campaign, Chronically Fully Sick podcast appearance and posters.
+summary: Future link to the Chronically Fully Sick podcast episode
-abstract: "Links to twitter campaign, Chronically Fully Sick podcast appearance and posters"
+#abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2021-03-15"
+date: ""
 date_end: ""
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: ""

 authors: []
 tags: []